Erwin5642/Prime-Archive/README.md

 # Prime-Archive
 Introducing Prime Archive, a repository for the purpose of managing my personal C programming projects, particularly those assigned by my university.
 It is designed to organize assignments, serving as a dedicated resource to future reference.
-Feel free to explore this space and use the knowlegde here for your on learning.
+Feel free to explore this space and use the knowlegde here for your own learning.

 ...